drugis/drugis.org/software/addis2/stories.md

 Implementation checklist:

  - Users can create outcomes with a name and description/motivation
- - Users can select a variable from the trialverse namespace to map the outcome to
+ - Users can select a semantic outcome from the trialverse namespace to map the outcome to

 User interface: